wp-plugins/easy-ads-lite/readme.txt

 = New in this Release =

-Taking care of some debug notices from WordPress debug mode.
+More minor bug fixes in widget handling and to take care of some debug notices from WordPress debug mode.

 == Upgrade Notice ==

-= 2.09 =
+= 2.10 =

-Taking care of some debug notices from WordPress debug mode.
+More minor bug fixes in widget handling and to take care of some debug notices from WordPress debug mode.

 == Screenshots ==